rabbitmq/rabbitmq-website/site/heartbeats.md

 client must be configured to request heartbeats.

 The broker and client will attempt to negotiate heartbeats by default.
-When both values are non-0, the lower of the requested values will be used.
-If one side uses a zero value (attempts to disable heartbeats) but the other does not, the non-zero value will be used.
+When both values are greater than zero, the lower of the requested values will be used.
+A zero value disables heartbeats.

 The timeout is in seconds, and default value is `60`.
 Older releases used `580` seconds by default.

 ## <a id="heartbeats-interval" class="anchor" href="#heartbeats-interval">Heartbeat Frames</a>